LancePutnam/Gamma/README.md

 	make clean		- removes binaries from build folder make test		- performs unit tests

-The script 'run.sh' can be used to compile and run examples and other source files against the Gamma library.
+The script `run.sh` can be used to compile and run examples and other source files against the Gamma library.
 For example,

 	./run.sh examples/oscillator/sine.cpp

 To only compile the source file without running, include AUTORUN=0 after the source file.
-Binaries are located in the automatically generated 'build/' directory.
-On OSX, the Gamma library will be linked to the pre-compiled dependent libraries in external/lib_osx.
-On Linux, use apt-get to install the necessary dependent libraries (see 2.3 below).
+Binaries are located in the automatically generated `build/` directory.
+On OSX, the Gamma library will be linked to the pre-compiled dependent libraries in `external/lib_osx`.
+On Linux, use `apt-get` to install the necessary dependent libraries (see 2.3 below).

 ### Xcode (OS X)
-1. Open project/xcode/gamma.xcodeproj
+1. Open `project/xcode/gamma.xcodeproj`
-2. Build the target 'libgamma{.a, .dylib}'.
+2. Build the target `libgamma{.a, .dylib}`.
 The library will be in project build folder.

 ## Compiling Direct From Source